Cortex-psylead/Cortex-OS-protocol/GOVERNANCE.md

 **Composition:** Licensed mental health professionals, neuropsychologists, and neuroscience researchers.

-**Authority:** The White Branch holds exclusive, non-delegable authority over:
+**Authority:** Exclusive, non-delegable authority over:
 - All numerical thresholds in `ClinicalThresholds` and `ClinicalBridge`
 - Approval or rejection of any Clinical Capability Module (CCM)
-- Definition of the CDI reset protocol
+- CDI reset protocol and Voluntary Activation Mode parameters
-- Any modification to the Clinical Bridge validation logic
+- Any modification to Clinical Bridge validation logic
+- Annual review of LIMES entropy assumptions (see DISCLAIMER §4.1)

-**How authority is exercised technically:** Commits modifying `ClinicalThresholds`, `ClinicalBridge`, or any document in the clinical specification require a GPG signature from a registered White Branch member key.
-Unsigned modifications to these files are rejected by the contribution process.
+**Technical enforcement:** Commits modifying clinical threshold files require a GPG signature from a registered White Branch member key.
+Unsigned modifications are rejected.

+**White Branch accountability:** Every threshold must carry a peer-reviewed bibliographic citation.
+Every modification must be versioned, publicly documented, and open to 30-day community comment before merging.
+The White Branch has authority because it shows its work — not because it declares authority.

-**What the White Branch does NOT control:** Implementation choices that do not affect clinical safety margins (e.g., code architecture, programming language, performance optimizations).
+**What the White Branch does NOT control:** Implementation architecture, programming language choices, or performance optimizations that do not affect clinical safety margins.

 ---

 ### 2. 🛡️ Protocol Stewards (Technical Branch)

-**Composition:** Engineers, systems architects, and open-source contributors.
+**Composition:** Engineers, systems architects, open-source contributors.

-**Authority:** The Technical Branch is responsible for:
+**Authority:**
 - Implementing the SAL, CDI, and Clinical Bridge as specified by the White Branch
-- Maintaining the reference implementation and SDK
+- Maintaining the reference implementation and module SDK
 - Reviewing pull requests for technical correctness, security, and hardware-agnosticism
 - Publishing and versioning the standard specification
+- Implementing the User-Verifiable Audit Protocol (Milestone 2)

 **Constraint:** The Technical Branch cannot override a White Branch clinical decision.
-If a clinical threshold creates a technical challenge, the Technical Branch raises it as a proposal to the White Branch — it does not implement a unilateral override.
+Technical necessity does not justify modifying clinical thresholds.

 ---